-Coverage: Table 3 shows the characteristics of the different applications.
+Coverage: Table 2 shows the characteristics of the different applications.
 Column three through seven are measurements for the entire application's execution using LLVMbased profiling.
 In most cases, a very small number of pathtrees contribute to 90% of the application's dynamically executed instructions.
 For example, for bzip2, 33 specialized accelerators can cover 90% of the application.
 The fourth column shows the average number of paths within these path trees and the fifth column shows the total number of static instructions in these trees.
 As shown, numerous instructions are required for 100% coverage within a tree, making the design of a datapath intractable.
 The sixth column (Top-5 paths # Ins) shows the number of static instructions in the five most frequent paths.
 The seventh column (Cvg %), shows the application coverage that can be obtained when only the five most frequent paths are considered in each path tree.
 For most GPU-like (Parboil) and emerging applications (PARSEC), close to 100% of the application can be covered by a few path trees and for the more irregular SpecINT applications, 60% to 99% are covered.

-The eighth column of the table shows the percentage of the path-tree which is the computation slice.
-The ninth column shows the expanded computation slice with a peephole optimization to coalesce loads with consecutive address into a single load.
-This is a safe conservative analysis requiring static dis-ambiguation.
+The eighth column shows the percentage of the path-tree which is the computation slice.
+The ninth column shows the expanded computation slice with a peep-hole optimization to coalesce loads with consecutive address into a single load.
+This is a safe conservative analysis requiring static disambiguation.
 For most applications, the computation slice accounts for 59% to 95% of the execution time.

 Phase Behavior: The dynamic path tree trace can provide the working set of path-trees in a time-window.
 We want to determine the smallest number of DySER blocks that can capture these sets of trees.
 In terms of cache terminology, we have an N-entry fully associative cache of blocks, each entry in the trace is an access and we want to determine the number of accesses between misses.
-Table 4 shows the number of available blocks and the average number of dynamic tree invocations before a miss.
-With two blocks, the number of invocations between misses varies from 4 to 266 million, corresponding to 400 to several million cycles.
-Hence, two DySER blocks are sufficient to capture significant amount of phase behavior.
+Table 3 shows the number of available blocks and the average number of